 - Suspension or revocation of your driver’s license

-- Suspension or revocation of professional licenses
+- Suspension or revocation of any professional licenses

 - Child custody or visitation issues